tomshaw/fontastic/README.md

 # Introduction

 Fontastic is a stunning font management and cataloging application.
-Features include temporary & permanent font installation, a breathtakingly beautiful interface, custom themes, glyph support, displayable table names, multi database support and much more.
+Features include temporary & permanent font installation, a gorgeous interface, custom themes, multi database support and much more.

 ## Getting Started